edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 The first explanation Pinker reaches for is television, that baby boomers were the first generation to grow up with it and that this "common knowledge" led to a "horizontal web of solidarity that cut across the vertical ties to parents and authorities that had formerly isolated young people" (p.
 109).

-The second exogenous force he locates from sociologist Cas Wouters, who argued that the European Civilizing Process had run its course and was followed by a second wave he calld the *informalizing process*.
+The second exogenous force he locates from sociologist Cas Wouters, who argued that the European Civilizing Process had run its course and was followed by a second wave he called the *informalizing process*.
 Whereas the Civilizing Process had been a flow of manners downward from the upper class the rise of democracy and economic progress effectively unmoored the elites as perceived moral paragons and arbiters of taste (p.
 110).
 Dress, speech and manner could be cultivated from mass media like television instead.

 While breaking down old power structures may have served the long-term good it led to a short-term rise in violence, according to Pinker.
 Men abandoned institutions like marriage and traditional career roles (i.e. farmwork) to pursue sexual and economic freedom, and that this process hit the African American community particular hard because of pervasive racism among police and government authorities (p.
 116).